sierrareschke/Maze-Game-Iteration-5/README.md

 The BDD tests were split into a game test and a character test.
 The files are `gamePlay.feature` and `characterDynamics.feature` respectively.
 Each type of observer is tested in the `gamePlay.feature` file utilizing maze and polymorphia stepdefs to ensure they are receiving data correctly.

-IMPORTANT: You will submit this assignment via a link to your GIT repository.
-If you are re-using a repository from a previous homework, create a branch called "Homework_6" and commit all changes for this assignment into that branch.
-And turn in a link to this branch.

-## Grading Rubric:

-### Deductions

-    NOTE: for this assignment you do NOT need to worry about method coverage and you do NOT need to submit a screenshot of the coverage

-* Meaningful names for everything: variables, methods, classes, interfaces, etc. (1% off for each bad name, up to 10% total)
-* No "magic" numbers or strings (1% off for each one, up to 10%)
-* No System.out.println() calls anywhere in your main code – replace with logging (see below) or eliminate outright.
-1% off for each System.out.println statement in src/main/java code.
-* 1% deduction for each missing required addition to the README.md (game outputs, screenshots, diagrams)

-### Method Construction Possible Deductions (max is listed under Required Capabilities)

-Methods should be:
-* "short" -- with very few exceptions all methods should fit on a screen using a readable font.
-* well named (duh).
-* properly denoted as instance methods vs. static methods (static methods don't reference the _this_ pointer).
-* limited complexity (level of indentation due to control structures).
-* not have comments that could be turned into just as readable code.

-All of this can be achieved through functional decomposition of more complicated methods (see lecture on October 2nd).

 ### Required Capabilities

 * Encapsulate your maze object.
-(10 points)
-* Create a new TestObserver (5 points)
+* Create a new TestObserver
-* Write BDD tests that test: (20 points)
+* Write BDD tests that test:
   * Implement the BDD tests in the repository
   * a maze can be built with any number of adventurers, knights, cowards, gluttons, creatures, demons, and food
   * that the behavior of the glutton, coward, knight, demon, creature, and adventurer is correct
   * that the maze observer is notified of the correct number of death events
 * Create step definitions to implement these tests.
-You must use at least two separate step definition files.(20 points)
+You must use at least two separate step definition files.

 ## Encapsulation